greenelab/deep-review/all-sections.md

-[@EMDwvRGb] used gene- and pathway-level drug perturbation transcriptional profiles from the Library of Network-Based Cellular Signatures (LINCS) [@ppGS5h4v] to train a fully connected deep neural network able to predict drug therapeutic uses and indications.
-By using confusion matrices and leveraging misclassification, the authors formulate a number of interesting hypotheses, including repurposing cardiovascular drugs such as otenzepad and pinacidil for neurological disorders.
+[@EMDwvRGb] used gene- and pathway-level drug perturbation transcriptional profiles from the Library of Network-Based Cellular Signatures (LINCS) [@ppGS5h4v] to train a fully connected deep neural network to predict drug therapeutic uses and indications.
+By using confusion matrices and leveraging misclassification, the authors formulated a number of interesting hypotheses, including repurposing cardiovascular drugs such as otenzepad and pinacidil for neurological disorders.